gnosia93/oracle-to-postgres/README.md

-# Oracle to Postgres Migration Workshop #
+# Oracle to PostgreSQL Migration Workshop #

 *Definitive migration guide from oracle to postgresql*